Have a day trip to Seville.

 This area has been settled since prehistoric times and around El Gastor evidence has been found of dolmens, or Megalithic burial grounds.
 The most famous of these is El Charcón, commonly known as the ‘Tumba del Gigante’.
 This ‘Giant’s Tomb’ dating from the Bronze Age is formed by three-metre high stone pillars and a nine-metre long passageway.
 Just a short walk uphill from the village it makes a pleasant ramble with some great views too!

-A date not to be missed in Ronda is “Ronda Romantica”, 15th, 16th and 17th May 2015.
+A date not to be missed in Ronda is “Ronda Romantica”, 25th to 28th May 2017.
 The whole town centre comes alive with the Recreation of the Romantic Era.
 A genuine encounter with the legendary past of this land and its identity.
 There are parades, battles, markets and parties galore as everyone is dressed up as old age travellers, horsemen and Bandits of the Serrania de Ronda.
 For the old and the young it’s a great Festival in Ronda.

 Visit Ronda - "the City of Dreams"